Glutamat42/Termux-Desktops/Documentation/chroot/debian_chroot.md

 Alternatively define `ROOTFS_DOWNLOAD_URL` to contain the full url to your rootfs file before executing the installer script.

+## Run AppImages
+/dev/fuse is owned by root:root.
+Run AppImages with sudo.

 ## 🎨 Customizations (Nerdfonts, XFCE4 terminal color palettes, etc) <a name=customizations-chroot></a>
 * XFCE4 color palettes: